Personnel & Board Members

 To Contact All Board Members: email@example.com

-Michelle “Micki” Simeone, Operations, Events, Fundraising: Micki has been a sales and marketing professional for over 20 years.
+Michelle “Micki” Simeone, Secretary: Micki has been a sales and marketing professional for over 20 years.
 She started volunteering with WCGHS in February of 2013, and joined the Board of Directors in December of 2015.
 Micki wears many hats at WCGHS!
-On any given day, you might find her at the shelter walking dogs, playing with cats or working on process improvement.
+On any given day, you might find her down at the shelter walking dogs, playing with cats, or working on process improvement.
 On another day, you might find her making calls to sell sponsorships for WCGHS events.
 Micki is all over the place and she likes it like that!
 Micki shares her home and love for animals with her husband and two children.
-The family has three beloved adopted dogs.
+The family has two beloved adopted dogs.